johnbillion/user-switching/readme.txt

 3. Visit the 'Users' menu and you'll see a 'Switch To' link right next to each user.

 == Frequently Asked Questions ==

+= Does this plugin work with WordPress Multisite? =

+Yes.

 = Does this plugin work in WordPress MU? =